rubengerritsen/lammps/AUXILIARY/JupyterAndDocker.md

 source VOTCARC.bash
 ```

-and then we start jupyter.
+and start jupyter.
 We need to pass some special options to make it work with the docker container and the host browser

 ```bash
 jupyter notebook --ip 0.0.0.0 --no-browser --allow-root